 |Bose QuietComfort 20||High|

 When you look at price value, the CozyPhones are absolute winners.
-Super comfortable and – in my opinion – slightly better audio quality than the SleepPhones Wireless.
+Super comfy and – in my opinion – slightly better audio quality than the SleepPhones Wireless.
 On the other hand, the AcousticSheep are completely wireless, which always adds to the overall comfort level.

 The new improved BedPhones Gen. 3.5 is another great option if you’re not a fan of headbands.
+And if you like the design of the Bedphones, but you’re not a fan of wires, the Bedphones Wireless are worth a look, especially since they’re so versatile.

 When it comes to audio quality, the specialized sleep headphones are easily outperformed by the SE215-K and QC20.
 The Shure SE215-K’s are an audiophile heaven in bed, although you’ll probably sacrifice a bit of comfort with them.
 While the Bose QC20 has the advantage with its superb Active Noise Cancellation.